jupyterhub/jupyterhub/docs/source/networking-basics.md

 c.JupyterHub.proxy_api_port = 5432
 ```

-## Configuring the Hub if Spawners or Proxy are remote or isolated in containers
+## Configure the Hub if the Proxy or Spawners are remote or isolated

 The Hub service listens only on `localhost` (port 8080) by default.
 The Hub needs to be accessible from both the proxy and all Spawners.